Dance

 Thus, love for oriental art was brought to Paris from Russia through ballet, music, and paintings.

-There were Russians on the stage, but they played Asian tunes, and the pyramids of the Egyptian pharaohs and the harems of the Persian sultans towered before the audience.
+There were Europeans on the stage, but they played Asian tunes, and the pyramids of the Egyptian pharaohs and the harems of the Persian sultans towered before the audience.
 There was a connection between the West and the East.

 Ballets Russes: Ida Rubinstein as Schéhérazade, 1910